quicwg/base-drafts/draft-ietf-quic-transport.md

 To avoid excessively small idle timeout periods, endpoints MUST increase the idle timeout period to be at least three times the current Probe Timeout (PTO).
-This allows for multiple PTOs to expire prior to idle timeout, ensuring a single packet loss event cannot cause an idle timeout.
+This allows for multiple PTOs to expire prior to idle timeout, ensuring the idle timeout does not expire as a result of a single packet loss.

 ### Liveness Testing